 The Cost: $39.99 + $7.99 s/h

-COUPON: For a limited time, use coupon code ADDICTION10 to save 10% off your first month
+COUPON: Use code ADDICTION10 to 10% off your first box.

 The Products: A bi-monthly delivery of unique products themed around upcoming sci-fi releases and scientific events

 Ships to: Worldwide (Extra $25 shipping fee on international orders)

 Check out all of my Supply Pod Reviews to get more information on this subscription.
 Check out all of our Geeky Subscription Boxes in the Subscription Box List.
 Rate, review, and follow this subscription on the Supply Pod profile page.

 Their first quarterly theme was Robotics – and it really impressed!

 You’ll now get a themed booklet each quarter.